30 Jul Reasons For Runny Eyes In Dogs

 Sudden Eye Irritation

-If your pup has never had a problem with runny eyes in the past, but you are noticing that he looks like he is crying from one or both eyes all of a sudden, then he could be experiencing sudden irritation.
-This can happen if a piece of dust or plant material is blown by the wind into his eye, if he has an eye infection or has scratched the surface of his eye, if a tear duct has suddenly become clogged, or if there is a painful condition within the eye itself.
+If your pup has never had an eye problem in the past, but you are noticing that he looks like he is crying from one or both eyes all of a sudden, then he could be experiencing sudden irritation.
+This can happen if a piece of dust or plant material is blown by the wind into his eye, if he has an eye infection or has scratched the surface of his eye, if a tear duct has suddenly become clogged, or if there is a painful eye condition that has not been assessed.

 Since all of these issues can potentially be serious threats to your dog’s vision, it’s essential to see a veterinarian right away if you notice a sudden change in your dog’s tear production.